 Hey there!
-If you’re interested in public speaking, here’s an interview Leslie Bennett did with me and Trillia Newbell, as we’ll be sharing on the “Speaking to Transform Lives” panel at the upcoming Revive ’15: Women Teaching Women Pre-Conference.
-Hope to see you there!
+If you’re interested in public speaking, here’s an interview Leslie Bennett did with me and Trillia Newbell before we participated in the “Speaking to Transform Lives” panel at the upcoming Revive ’15: Women Teaching Women Pre-Conference.

 Trillia: I don’t speak on something I haven’t experienced or researched well.
 It’s that simple.
 For example, I won’t speak about raising teenagers because my children are young, but I wouldn’t mind being on a panel with older women who could speak to that topic.

 Paula: I ask what the purpose of their event is and if there’s a topic they want me to cover.
 Then I open my Speaking Engagements folder on my computer to see if there’s anything I’ve already written or taught that I can repurpose.
 No need to reinvent the wheel!

 Trillia: I ask the Lord to fill me with His Spirit and give me wisdom as I read His Word—I don’t want to make things up when I speak.
 I’d like to truthfully speak from His Word.
 I ask the Lord to help me be self-forgetful so I can serve well without thinking much about myself.
 I ask that those who hear have ears to hear what He might have for them, and if there’s anything I say that wouldn’t be helpful, that those words would be tossed from their minds.